 5. Cuban Solenodon

-Quick, what is the only poisonous mammal?
-The answer is the Cuban solenodon, a type of shrew thought to have been extinct by 1970, only to be rediscovered a few years later in extreme eastern Cuba.
+The Cuban solenodon, a type of shrew, was once thought to have been extinct by 1970.
+A few years later, they were rediscovered in extreme eastern Cuba.
 It has most recently been sighted on the island in 2003.
 Although primarily an herbivore, the Cuban solenodon can kill small lizards or rodents with poison secreted by its saliva during a bite.
 Once common throughout the island of Cuba, the solenodon was brought to the edge of extinction by predation from domesticated animals introduced by humans and now only exists in tiny numbers in eastern Cuba.

 4. Monito del Monte